Mountcollins: History

 Tournafulla-Mountcollins parish was formed in 1838 from part of the parish of Killeedy.
 Until 1586, Mountcollins had been part of the parish of Monagea.
-The present day population of the parish is about 1,500 people.
+The present-day population of the parish is about 1,500 people.

 Mountcollins was formerly called Knockroedermot.
 The area used to be called the "Munster Coalfield".
 A large tract of land was reclaimed here in the middle of the nineteenth century.
-There are hills to the north and south-east and the land is mainly boggy.
+There are hills to the north and southeast, and the land is mainly boggy.
 In the past, there was little more than a road in Mountcollins and people used to say, "I'm going to the road" in reference to it.
 During the famine in Mountcollins, a number of new roads were laid as part of the relief works that began nationwide in an effort to alleviate the immense poverty that existed at the time.

-Mountcollins got its present name from Fr Luke Collins.
-Fr Collins served as priest to both Abbeyfeale and Mountcollins from the 1730s until his death in 1775.
-Fr Collins first said mass in a building on a hill called 'the Mount', which is the site of the present day church.
+Mountcollins got its present name from Fr.
+Luke Collins.
+Fr.
+Collins served as priest to both Abbeyfeale and Mountcollins from the 1730s until his death in 1775.
+Fr Collins first said mass in a building on a hill called 'the Mount', which is the site of the present-day church.
 Hence the name Mountcollins.

 The Ó Coileáin ruled Southwest Limerick from the fourth to the thirteenth century.
 The area was called the Tuath of Corca Oíche, after the clan.
-The Gaelic lords of the Corca Oíche took the name Ó Macasa that became anglicised as Mackessy.
+The Gaelic lords of the Corca Oíche took the name Ó Macasa which became anglicised as Mackessy.
 To the east of Corca Oíche lay the lands of the Ó Coileáin called Claonghlais.
 The name Ó Coileáin was anglicised as Collins.

 Employment

-Agriculture is the main source of income for most locals with the majority of the remainder commuting to neighbouring Abbeyfeale and Limerick for more commercial and industrial employment.
+Agriculture is the main source of income for most locals, with the majority of the remainder commuting to neighbouring Abbeyfeale and Limerick for more commercial and industrial employment.